Arnold–Beltrami–Childress flow

 The Arnold–Beltrami–Childress (ABC) flow or Gromeka–Arnold–Beltrami–Childress (GABC) flow is a three-dimensional incompressible velocity field which is an exact solution of Euler's equation.
+It is named after Vladimir Arnold, Eugenio Beltrami, and Stephen Childress.
+Ippolit S. Gromeka's (1881) name has been historically neglected, though much of the discussion has been done by him first.
+It is notable as a simple example of a fluid flow that can have chaotic trajectories.
 Its representation in Cartesian coordinates is the following: